darrenjcosborne/NextionSerialString/README.md

 3. Copy the NextionSerialString folder, to: ....\Arduino\libraries\

 ***NOTE***: `.HMI` files for Nextion Editor are also included in the example folder.
-All `.HMIs` are set for 2.8" Basic screens for easier modification to bigger screens.
+The `.HMI` file is designed for the Nextion NX4024T032_011 3.2" Basic Display.

 ## A Simple Setup